Drones under $1000 are an excellent group of drones for both recreational and commercial pilots.

 - Lower GPS accuracy than more expensive models.

-The DJI Spark is a great budget drone in this price that offers a ton of high-end features, making it great for beginner pilots.
+The DJI Spark is a great budget drone in this price that offers a ton of high-end features, making it great for beginner pilots and for travelers.

 It is tiny and fits in the palm of your hand.
 With the propeller guards on, you can release this drone to take-off from your hand.
 The camera is gimbal-mounted and two-axis stabilized to produce shake-free shots.